Looking for an animal loving sitter in lovely rural Northumberland

 Our Home & Location

 We live in an old single-storey stone cottage in a very attractive rural location in Northumberland.
 There are no immediate neighbours and we are 10 minutes drive from the nearest shops.
 That said, we are not totally isolated as we are on a small country road and have a small amount of passing country traffic.
 We have 2 bedrooms - 1 ensuite with a spa bath - and a separate shower room beside the 2nd bedroom.
 We have lovely views from all parts, and if you like peace and solitude this is for you.
 There is a large grass area of garden and we have a 5.5 acre adjacent paddock and a 2.5 acre wood which acts mainly as a windbreak for the house.
 We have a caravan that sits in the paddock as an extra room so that we can sit and appreciate the open views, and watch the animals.
 There are no street lights and very dark skies here, and so we have wonderful views of the stars on a clear night, especially with our county being designated an official Dark Skies area.
 There is a lot of bird life, and it’s a great place to be amongst nature.
+We have a couple of bat roosts.
 A car is essential, and If you are not bringing your own we can probably arrange for you to use ours.
 We have satellite TV with sports and movie packages.
 Mobile phone reception is not so good in this area, although we have a boost box which allows O2 phones to work over the internet, apparently Vodafone network is now accessible, and the wifi broadband is fine and reliable (though as it is only 2MB at the moment it is maybe not for downloading movies!).
 We can arrange for the use of a mobile phone if needed during your stay, and you can use the landline too.
 There is no shop within walking distance but the small busy country town of Rothbury is 10 minutes drive away and has a small supermarket as well as butchers, deli, fruit shop etc. The nearest larger supermarket is at Alnwick, 25 minutes drive away.
 There is no public transport near to us, and the nearest train stations are Morpeth and Alnmouth (both about 30 mins away), with the nearest airport being Newcastle 50 minutes away.